illia-sh/DevOps/README.md

  * Agility is something different all together.
 Agility is a clean, un-opinionated agile board that progressively adds more structure when you need it.
 If you can’t decide between scrum and kanban, go with an agility project.

 #### 6. ITSM https://en.wikipedia.org/wiki/IT_service_management
- * It is how you manage the information systems that deliver value to your customers.ITSM could include activities like planning and managing changes so they don’t cause disruption to the business, fixing things when they go wrong
+ * It is how you manage the information systems that deliver value to your customers.ITSM could include activities like planning and managing changes so they don’t cause disruption to the business, fixing things when they go wrong.The goal of IT Service Management is to ensure that the right processes, people, and technology are in place so that the organization can meet its business goals.

 #### 7. ITIL https://en.wikipedia.org/wiki/ITIL
  * set of detailed practices for IT service management (ITSM) that focuses on aligning IT services with the needs of business.
 ITIL describes processes, procedures, tasks, and checklists which are not organization-specific or technology-specific, but can be applied by an organization for establishing integration with the organization's strategy, delivering value, and maintaining a minimum level of competency.
 It allows the organization to establish a baseline from which it can plan, implement, and measure.
 It is used to demonstrate compliance and to measure improvement.ITIL is divided into a series of five core volumes, each covering a different ITSM lifecycle stage.
 These stages are: